 An employer may not tell other employees that a fellow employee is receiving accommodation under the ADA, and may not disclose medical information about the disabled employee.
 If other employees ask about an accommodation, the employer may point out that personnel issues are confidential, and may refer them to its general workplace policies.

 Even if beneficial to the employee, sometimes a requested accommodation may pose an undue burden on an employer.
 When an employer asserts undue burden, each request for reasonable accommodation is separately evaluated to see if it would impose an undue hardship on the employer based upon the following factors:

 The nature and cost of the accommodation needed;

 The overall financial resources of the business, the number of persons employed by the business, and the effect on expenses and resources of the business; and

 The impact of the accommodation on the business.

-Prior to making an offer of employment, employers may ask applicants about their ability to perform job-related funcitons.
-However, employers may not ask job applicants about the existence, nature, or severity of a disability.
-Similarly, they may not ask whether the applicant has suffered an on-the-job injury or applied for workers' compensation.
+Prior to making an offer of employment, employers may ask applicants about their ability to perform job-related functions.
+However,

 An offer of employment may be conditioned upon the results of a medical examination, to be conducted after the offer of employment is made, but only if such an examination is required for all new employees regardless of disability.
 All information obtained through such a medical examination must be maintained and protected separately from other employee information, as confidential employee medical records.